bichan17/bdb4-portfolio/_portfolio/work/5_theguideart.md

   - Netlify
 ---

-A cultural reference updated daily to provide visitors with exhibitions, performances, and events in the arts.
-It is statically generated and powered by Gatsby, Sanity, and Netlify.
+A cultural reference updated frequently to provide visitors with exhibitions, performances, and events in the arts.
 Produced in collaboration with [Apartamento Studios][as].

 [as]: https://apartamentostudios.com/